vincentiusvin/network-io/README.md

    I want to find an exact threshold for this rather than just a "big number" but that doesn't seem possible since modern kernels auto tunes the value.
 Or maybe just my skill issue

+   Also the native net.conn implementation suffers from the same issue, but it appears to only manifest at a way higher payload though.

 2. Is it possible for a closed TCP connection to be reopened if a packet arrives after FIN?
    No it isn't actual problem is number 3